emilianobilli/ethlite/README.md

 # ethlite - Ethereum Lite Client Library
-A tiny web3/python alternative to interact with an ethereum compatible blockchain
+A tiny web3/python alternative to interact with any ethereum compatible blockchain

 ## Getting started
 ```